Asparaginase: Medical

-Mechanism of action

 As a food processing aid

 Acrylamide is often formed in the cooking of starchy foods.
-During heating the amino acid asparagine, naturally present in starchy foods, undergoes a process called the Maillard reaction, which is responsible for giving baked or fried foods their brown color, crust, and toasted flavor.
-Suspected carcinogens such as acrylamide and some heterocyclic amines are also generated in the Maillard reaction.
-By adding asparaginase before baking or frying the food, asparagine is converted into another common amino acid, aspartic acid, and ammonium.
-As a result, asparagine cannot take part in the Maillard reaction, and therefore the formation of acrylamide is significantly reduced.
-Complete acrylamide removal is probably not possible due to other, minor asparagine-independent formation pathways.
+During heating, asparagine undergoes the Maillard reaction, giving baked or fried foods their brown color and toasted flavor, but also producing carcinogens such as acrylamide.
+Addition of asparaginase before cooking destroys asparagine so that the formation of acrylamide is significantly reduced.

-As a food processing aid, asparaginases can effectively reduce the level of acrylamide in a range of starchy foods without changing the taste and appearance of the end product.

 As a drug

 Applications of asparaginase in cancer therapy take advantage of the fact that acute lymphoblastic leukemia cells and some other suspected tumor cells are unable to synthesize the non-essential amino acid asparagine, whereas normal cells are able to make their own asparagine; thus leukemic cells require a high amount of asparagine.
 These leukemic cells depend on circulating asparagine.
 Asparaginase, however, catalyzes the conversion of L-asparagine to aspartic acid and ammonia.
 This deprives the leukemic cell of circulating asparagine, which leads to cell death.

-Enzyme regulation

-Type I L-asparaginase protein may use the morpheein model of allosteric regulation.
+Side effects